 Radha R. Sharma is Dean, Centres of Excellence & Case Centre; Chair, Centre for Positive Scholarship; Raman Munjal (Hero MotoCorp) Chair Professor and Professor of Organizational Behavior at Management Development Institute, Gurgaon, India.
 She has successfully completed research projects supported by the World Health Organization (WHO), UNESCO; IDRC, Canada; McClelland Centre for Research and Innovation; Polish Academy of Sciences; Humanistic Management Network, University of Otego, and Government of India, among others, and has received recognition for her research both nationally and internationally.
 She has successfully supervised several Ph.D. dissertations.
 She has been ICCR Chair Professor, HHL Leipzig Graduate School of Management, Germany, visiting professor to ESCP Europe (Torino), European Business School, Germany, and guest professor to Leipzig University, among others.
 She serves as an independent Director on the Board of a bank; as member of Human Relations & IR Committee of PHD Chamber of Commerce and Industry, India; and has served as elected member of National Council, Indian Society for Training and Development (ISTD); Executive Board, Delhi Management Association; and on Human Capital Development Committee of Federation of Indian Chapter of Commerce and Industry.
 She is Editor, Vision: the Journal of Business Perspective, SAGE, and Associate Editor, Frontiers in Psychology.

-Vasanthi Srinivasan is a Professor in the Organizational Behavior and Human Resource Management Area.
+Vasanthi Srinivasan is a Professor in the Organizational Behavior and Human Resource Management Area at the Indian Institute of Management Bangalore.
 Currently, she is the Chairperson of Alumni Relations.
 Her research interests are in the field of multi-generations in the workplace, women in management and boards, ethics teaching in business schools, HRM in rapid growth organizations and ethics, and CSR in micro, small, and mid-sized enterprises.
 She has designed and delivered sessions on leadership development and career management on executive education programs.
 She was an Indian Council for Cultural Relations Chair Professor for Corporate Responsibility at HHL Leipzig Graduate School of Management, Germany, for the period 2012-13 on deputation.
 She was also a British Council Visiting Scholar at the International Centre for Corporate Social Responsibility at the Nottingham University Business School, UK.
 She has consulted extensively for both Indian and multinational companies in the field of leadership development.
 She has designed, developed, and delivered programs to build the leadership pipeline for organizations.
 She has worked with technology and R&D organizations to build their technical leadership talent.